Amund/noop/README.md

     // ...or a part of a part...
 	echo noop::inspect( 'config/path' );

+	// ...or... you got it.
+	echo noop::inspect( 'config/path/controller' );

 You can also manage all these keys with the [`get`](#method-get), [`set`](#method-set) and [`del`](#method-del) methods.